 Services for homeowners are intertwined.
 I need a phone line for my alarm system to be monitored properly.
 What happens when the alarm system cannot connect to the phone and neither the phone service company nor the alarm company will cop to the issue or help me resolve it?
 The alarm company says it’s a phone issue, the phone company says it’s an alarm issue and the result is one frustrated customer with nowhere to turn for resolution.
 We are all paying for your dysfunction.
 What part of each dollar for your product or service is needed to fund your company’s dysfunction?
 This is a serious question that I am asking you!

 I think more than anything where we fail in customer service, both in the call center and out, is the follow-up.
 We put great importance on the quick fix, to speedily get the caller off the phone to address the next caller in queue.
-We’re worried about call volume and first-call resolution and other metrics.
+Being long-term blind like Wall Street, we worry about short-term metrics such as call volume and service level and intra-day metrics.
 The truth is, some problems aren’t resolved quickly, and require additional research to resolve them completely.
 That’s where we fall short in customer service; following up with the customer to keep them in the loop.